 If you or a loved one has been injured in a workplace accident or been exposed to materials that caused an occupational illness or disease, the victim may be entitled to workers’ compensation.
 At Simien & Simien, we have a reputation for effective litigation, successful results and vast experience in workers’ compensation claims.

 Since 1988, our firm has been assisting injured employees across Louisiana fight for their right to fair and just compensation.

-We have attorneys that are licensed in both Louisiana and Texas.
+We have attorneys that are licensed in Louisiana.
 The firm, with appropriate local counsel, also provides representation in other states.
-Some of the places in which our firm has represented clients in Louisiana and Texas include:
+Some of the places in which our firm has represented clients in Louisiana include:

 - Baton Rouge

 - Lake Charles